-They are found in this document, Volunteer Essentials, and Safety-Activity Checkpoints.
-Many policies and standards have been set by the National Board of Girl Scouts of the USA.
-All Girl Scout councils in the country must follow them.
-Local policies are set by the management and Board of Girl Scouts of Utah council, and supplement national policies and standards.
+They are found in this document, Girl Scouts of Utah's Youth Protection Policies, Volunteer Essentials, and Safety-Activity Checkpoints.
+Many policies and standards have been set by the National Board of Girl Scouts of the USA, and all Girl Scout councils in the country must follow them.
+Local policies supplement national policies and standards and are set by the GSU management and Girl Scouts of Utah council Board of Directors.